aptech/docs/docs/CR-sumc.rst

 ----------------
 .. function:: sumc(x)

-    :param x:
+    :param x: NxK matrix or L-dimensional array where the last two dimensions are NxK
-    :type x: NxK matrix or L-dimensional array where the last two dimensions are NxK
+    :type x: matrix or array

-    :returns: y (*Kx1 vector or L-dimensional array*) where the last two dimensions are Kx1.
+    :returns: y (*Kx1 vector or L-dimensional array*) where the last two dimensions are :math:`Kx1`.

 Examples
 ----------------